 KIA ORA KOUTOU

 To ensure as many people as possible have access to our education programme we have developed various ways and means for non-monetary ‘payment’ for course participation.
 Contributing towards APW’s charitable purpose through our in kind contribution system SPENDS is one way.
-We also have a Youth Scholarship scheme for under 25′s which is available to two participants every year.
-However, applications for the 2014 youth scholarship scheme has now closed.
+We also have a Youth Scholarship scheme for 25′s and under which is available to two participants every year.

 Auckland Permaculture Workshop’s mission is to increase the resilience and wealth of Auckland’s bioregion through education in ecological design, social innovation and the appropriate use of technology.

 Typically people think of permaculture as a type of organic gardening – it is however, much more than that.
-Permaculture is a design philosophy and practice that draws from a range of disciplines – it is a solutions focused way of thinking, which is proving to be a viable, practical and empowering means of addressing contemporary environmental, social and economic issues.
+For APW, permaculture is a design philosophy and practice that draws from a range of disciplines – it is a solutions focused way of thinking, which is proving to be a viable, practical and empowering means of addressing contemporary environmental, social and economic issues.
 As well as providing tools and techniques for redesigning the way we grow our food in an ecologically regenerative way and restoring our natural environment; the permaculture framework we teach can also be applied to a range of social and technological fields.
 These include the coordination of community groups and social movements, the creation of complementary currencies, time banks and local economic structures, the design and retrofit of existing buildings to be energy efficient and working with appropriate technologies for capturing and storing rain water, reusing waste material and the use of traditional technologies such as weaving, to name just a few applications.

 APW see education as a key component in the development of a sustainable culture.
 We have developed a series of interrelated and comprehensive full day workshops that teach the foundation of the permaculture principles as well as practical hands-on skills.
 These workshops combined with a design project enable participants to obtain an internationally recognised qualification, the Permaculture Design Certificate.